PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node-v2/slot-monitoring-setup.md

 title: Slot Monitoring Service Setup
 ---

-### Setting up the PowerLoom Slot Monitoring Service
+### Setting up the Powerloom Slot Monitoring Service

 The Slot Monitoring Service provides comprehensive real-time monitoring for your node's slot activities.
 This service offers webhook-based notifications through platforms like Slack and Discord, giving you instant alerts about your slot's performance and submission status.

 ## Overview

-The monitoring service operates in three modes:
+The monitoring service operates in two modes:
 - **Slot Monitor**: Monitors specific slot IDs and their performance
-- **Active Node Monitor**: Tracks overall node activity and health for the entire PowerLoom network
+- **Active Node Monitor**: Tracks overall node activity and health for the entire Powerloom network

 ## Prerequisites